ArborealAudio/OmniAmp/Notes.md

 - Get freq-weighted auto gain for Channel EQ working properly

+- Figure out why CPU use increases when UI is closed

 - Working on comp behavior:

   - adjusted Channel so that only threshold lowers for the first 60%, then add up to 1.5 gain into the sidechain.
 Past 50%, add up to 2x makeup gain